Osteogaster rabauti: Distribution and habitat

-Corydoras rabauti is native to the Upper Amazon, Solimões, and Rio Negro basins in South America.
+Osteogaster rabauti is native to the Upper Amazon, Solimões, and Rio Negro basins in South America.
 It is found in a pH range of 6.0 to 8.0, in depths between 2 m and 25 m, and in tropical temperatures of 25 C to 27 C. It primarily inhabits floodplain lakes, oxbow lakes, and riverine habitats.
 While the full extent of its distribution is somewhat unclear, it is known to inhabit Brazil and Peru, and possibly Colombia as well.
 The type locality is a "tributary of [the] Amazon River, 7 days by river boat from Manaus, 3°06’S, 60°00’W, Amazonas, Brazil".

-Corydoras rabauti is also known to have been introduced to the Philippines as an ornamental fish in 1996.
+Osteogaster rabauti is also known to have been introduced to the Philippines as an ornamental fish in 1996.
 However, it is unknown whether it has successfully established itself in the years following, and if so, what impact it has on the environment, if any.

 Ecology

 Behavior

-Corydoras rabauti is a peaceful and gregarious fish, and well-suited to a community aquarium.
-Care should be taken not to house them with aggressive fish, as they may get harmed by C. rabautis venomous spines if they try to nip them.
+Osteogaster rabauti is a peaceful and gregarious fish, and well-suited to a community aquarium.
+Care should be taken not to house them with aggressive fish, as they may get harmed by O. rabautis venomous spines if they try to nip them.

-An unusual behavior that Corydoras rabauti exhibits is occasionally rising to surface of the water and taking in gulps of air before submerging.
-This is not necessarily indicative of oxygen deprivation, but rather because C. rabauti and other members of the Corydoras genus are facultative air-breathers, similar to Siamese fighting fish and tarpon.
+An unusual behavior that Osteogaster rabauti exhibits is occasionally rising to surface of the water and taking in gulps of air before submerging.
+This is not necessarily indicative of oxygen deprivation, but rather because O. rabauti and other corys are facultative air-breathers, similar to Siamese fighting fish and tarpon.
 They possess a heavily modified intestine, which allows them to take in atmospheric oxygen and survive in low-oxygen environments.

 Diet

-Corydoras rabauti is an omnivore, and primarily feeds on zoobenthos, such as small worms, crustaceans, and insects; as well as freshwater detritus and plant matter.
+Osteogaster rabauti is an omnivore, and primarily feeds on zoobenthos, such as small worms, crustaceans, and insects; as well as freshwater detritus and plant matter.
 In the aquarium, it will readily accept most sinking dry foods, as well as live or frozen brine shrimp, bloodworms, and Tubifex worms.